 Objectives Encourage the use of better efficient lighting to minimise energy consumption from lighting usage while maintaining proper lighting level.
-Applicability • • • ing provisions that dended in MS 1525: 201 signed in accordance to 9. o the luminance Baseline Standard 2019 -Energy Efficien Building - Code of Pract • Requirements • • ed OR Up to 5 credits it ting power consumption • 0.3 credit for every baseline standard. ment in the lighting pro visions over the Credits scored = 0 .3 x (% improvement) Display lighting an lighting power bud are to be included in the ne calculation of The design service illuminance, lamp efficiencies and the light output ratios of luminaries shall be in accordance with in MS 1525:2019 -Energy Efficiency and Use of Renewable Energy for Non-Residential Building - Code of Practice.
-For retail applicate apply: tions, the following ighting power budget baselines shall Γ Retail type Baseline Fashion ≤36.0 W/m Specialty ≤50.0 W/m General ≤25.0 W/m Fashion - Clothing, shoes, apparel, Specialty - Jewelry, watch, electrical, IT and optical General - Books, media, banks, new-agents etc. Documentary Evidences luminaries Calculation of improver and 2.
-Extract tender Technical procession Lux simulation chedules showing the used.
-In of the proposed light ment in the prescribed der specification of light product information of the lighting luminaries under the spaces showing of the percentage on in Table 1-6-1 used.
+Applicability Applicable to lighting provisions that designed in accordance to the luminance level as recommended in MS 1525: 2019.
+Baseline stated in MS 1525: ency and Use of Standard gy for Non-Residential • • Requirements Up to 12 credits if tenants' light is provided OR Up to 5 credits if tenants' light is excluded for the improvement in the lighting power consumption.
+0.3 credit for eve baseline standard ry percentage improve d.
+That is ement in the lighting p rovisions over the Credits scored = 0.3 x (% improvement) Display lighting and specialised lighting are to be included in the calculation of lighting power budget.
+The design service illuminance, lamp efficiencies and the light output ratios of luminaries shall be in accordance with in MS 1525:2019 -Energy Efficiency and Use of Renewable Energy for Non-Residential Building - Code of Practice.
+For retail applications, the following lighting power budget baselines shall apply: Retail type Baseline Fashion ≤36.0 W/m 2 - Specialty ≤50.0 W/m2 General ≤25.0 W/m2 Fashion - Clothing, shoes, apparel, Specialty - Jewelry, watch, electrical, IT and optical General - Books, media, banks, new-agents etc. Note: a) Lux level simulation is required to show compliance as MS1525:2019 b) The lighting circuit also should comply to the following: • To install at least 1 light switch with labels for switched zone ≤ 30m2 30m2 to be matched accordingly. • Light switches are to be placed near doorways and easily accessed; A • Separate switches for lights parallel to natural lighting.

-References MS 1525:2019 - Energy Efficiency and Use of Renewable Energy for Non- Residential Building - Code of Practice Worked Example 1-6 a) Determine the total power consumption based on the lighting layout design for each area and light fitting types used. b) Calculate the total power consumption based on the maximum lighting power budget stated in MS 1525:2019. c) Calculate the percentage improvement in the total power consumption. c) Calculate the percentage improvement in the total power consumption.
+Documentary Lighting layout plan.
+Evidences Lighting schedules showing the numbers, locations and types of luminaries used and switching circuit not cover > 30 sqm.
+Calculation of the proposed lighting power budget and the percentage of improvement in the prescribed tabulated format shown in Table 1-6-1 and Extract tender specification of lighting fittings used.
+Technical product information of the lighting luminaries used.
+Lux simulation result for all the spaces showing compliance with illuminance level in table 10, MS1525:2019.
+MS 1525:2019 - Energy Efficiency and Use of Renewable Energy for Non-References Residential Building - Code of Practice Worked a) Determine the total power consumption based on the lighting layout Example 1-6 design for each area and light fitting types used. b) Calculate the total power consumption based on the maximum lighting power budget stated in MS 1525:2019. c) Calculate the percentage improvement in the total power consumption.